 School of Nursing

-We currently offer three tracks leading to a professional career in Nursing.
 Our LPN-RN Bridge program and ASN program prepare students to take the National Council Licensure Examination for Registered Nurses.
+The SGSC School of Nursing offers all ASN courses on the Douglas and Waycross campuses.
+The LPN-RN Bridge Course (NURS 1104) is offered at Douglas or Waycross on a rotational basis.
 Successful completion entitles one to practice nursing and use the title, Registered Nurse (RN).
-We also offer a hybrid RN-BSN program for students who are licensed as a Registered Nurse.
+We also offer an online RN-BSN program for students who are licensed as a Registered Nurse.

 The LPN-RN Bridge program is for LPN graduates who have completed their technical/vocational college degree and are currently licensed in Georgia to practice as an LPN.
 This pathway allows students to complete the nursing courses and earn their ASN with three semesters of nursing courses.
 In addition to the nursing courses students must complete the general education courses.
 A total of 27 general education hours are required before starting the LPN Bridge program including BIOL 2210K, BIOL 2211K, and PSYC 1101.
 Completion of all general education courses is strongly advised before enrolling in Nursing 1104 LPN-RN Career Mobility.